 “Other communities ask, how do you do it?” says McAuley.
-As mayor of Vermilion, and a resident of 30 years, she has some insights.
+As a resident of Vermilion for 30 years, she has some insights.
 “People are entrepreneurial here, excited to be part of that spirit.
 Having the park is part of that enhanced community.
 The park is part of who we are.”

 The early development of the provincial park trail network here in the 1970s was a community catalyst that eventually led to Olympic success for Beckie Scott.

 Among Vermilion Nordic alumni include entrepreneurs like Todd Ree, co-founder of Copper Cork Distillery, and Toland Cochrane, who opened the new outdoor outfitter Burnt Rock Adventure Co. on main street in 2021.

-There are the mainstays, like Craig’s Cornerstone, with its fashion-based collective of retailers; the Red Brick Cafe, with its rotating deli menu and third-wave coffee; Aria Restaurant in the centrally located Days Inn Vermilion, with Korean flavours and spices to warm you to the core; and then newer upstarts, like Copper Cork, Burnt Rock and Sweets and Treats Night Owl, a new candy store with a vintage flair, all opened within the last two years.
-So it’s no wonder other communities are seeking to uncover the secret sauce.
+There are the mainstays, like Craig’s Cornerstone, with its fashion-based collective of retailers; the Red Brick Cafe, with its rotating deli menu and third-wave coffee; Aria Restaurant in the centrally located Days Inn Vermilion, with Korean flavours and spices to warm you to the core.

 For visitors, though, the why isn’t as important as the what: a chill college town scene on the prairies with natural beauty and recreational opportunities on its doorstep, that has yet to be discovered by the masses.

 For skiers particularly, the Vermilion ski trails, with the old CN train station-converted clubhouse and the Beckie Scott family legacy, are an essential part of the province’s Nordic pilgrimage.
 (The growing list of Nordic ski destinations in Alberta’s north, including Bonnyville and Lac La Biche, help complete the route.)